 I like to pair this beef with a side of stir-fried veggies, which can be a single choice vegetable or a mix of your favorites.
 If you are preparing a vegetable side too, you may want to double the sauce recipe below to stir fry your veggies in.

-A few suggestions for selecting vegetables to serve with your beef are: asparagus cut in 2-3″ pieces, bok choy, sliced or julienned carrots, diagonally chopped celery, sliced zucchini, green beans, snap peas, onions cut into thin wedges, or coarsely chopped cabbage or kale!
+A few suggestions for selecting vegetables to serve with your beef are: asparagus cut in 2-3″ pieces, bok choy, sliced or julienne carrots, diagonally chopped celery, sliced zucchini, green beans, snap peas, onions cut into thin wedges, or coarsely chopped cabbage or kale!
 The possibilities are endless as far as vegetable selections go.
 I like to make a skillet-full of vegetables to go with my beef and it adds variety every time I serve it!

 This is great served with rice or another cooked grain to soak up any leftover sauce!